hdorgeval/le-livre-des-rois/src/markdown/en/warner/05-zahhak/07-how-faridun-saw-the-sisters-of-jamshid.md

 They thought :

-> The Dragon's head will meet the
+> The Dragon's head will meet the shears,
->
-> shears,

 And said :

 > He went to Hindustan to practise
 >
-> Some spell- work in that land of sorcerers.
+> Some spell-work in that land of sorcerers.
 >
 > He will cut off a thousand innocent heads,
 >